 William L. Marble, Council member

-Dr. Bill Marble grew up in Yolo County and graduated from Davis High School.
-He played on the tennis and soccer teams and was named a State of California Governor’s Scholar.
-As a boy and young adult he lived for 3 years in Chile and Peru, where he became fluent in Spanish and developed an interest in ancient American archaeology and Hispanic cultures.
+Dr. Bill Marble grew up in Yolo County.
+As a boy and young adult he lived for 3 years in Chile and Peru, where he became fluent in Spanish.
+He received a B.S. from Brigham Young University and D.D.S. degree from Northwestern University Dental School.

 Bill served our country as a Captain in the United States Air Force and is a member of the Yolo Post 77 of American Legion.
 He and his wife, Sandy, have 5 children and 9 grandchildren.
 All of the children are graduates of Woodland High School.
 While his children were growing up he served as a Y.M.C.A. soccer coach, Cubmaster, Scoutmaster, and as the Yolo District Commissioner for B.S.A.
-He has been an active jogger for 35 years and he and Sandy enjoy cultivating a berry patch, vegetable garden and fruit trees in their backyard.
+He is an active jogger and he and Sandy enjoy cultivating a berry patch, vegetable garden and fruit trees in their backyard.

 Professional service includes appointments as an evaluator and expert to the Dental Board of California, appointments to committees and boards with the Sacramento District Dental Society and California Dental Association, and an appointment as Adjunct Instructor at the University of the Pacific Dental School.
-Bill serves as a California Delegate to the American Dental Association and as Vice-Chair of the Government Affairs Council of the California Dental Association.
-He has previously served as a dental consultant to Hillhaven Nursing Home and has been a member of the medical staff at Woodland’s hospital since 1981.
+Bill serves as a California Delegate to the American Dental Association and as Chair of the Government Affairs Council of the California Dental Association.
+He was a member of the medical staff at Woodland’s hospital for over 30 years.

 Bill served on the Board of Directors of the Food Bank of Yolo County for 12 years.
 He also served on the Welfare Reform Task Force for Yolo County and the Woodland Green Waste Citizen’s Advisory Committee.
-He has previously served in leadership appointments for his church including Bishop, Stake President, and Welfare Council Chairman.
-He is a past president of Woodland’s interfaith service organization, Woodland Ecumenical Ministries.
+He has previously served in leadership appointments for his church and is a past president of WEM, Woodland’s interfaith service organization.

-Active in the League of California cities, Bill was elected as President of the Sacramento Valley Division for 2010-2011.
-The Division includes 59 cities in Northern California.
-In 2010 he was also elected to serve as an at-large director on the League’s board and in 2012 he was elected to represent the Sacramento Valley Division on the League’s board.
-Bill has served as a member of the League’s Public Safety Policy Committee since 2007 and was appointed in 2009 to the League Board Water Task Force.
-In 2011, Bill received the Advanced Leadership and the Leadership in Action Awards from the Mayors and Councilmembers Academy.
+Active in the League of California Cities, Bill has served as a director on the League’s board since 2010 and currently represents 59 cities in the Sacramento Valley Division.
+He served as Division President from 2010-2011.
+Bill serves as a member of the League’s Public Safety Policy Committee, League Board Water Task Force and the League Strategic Initiatives Task Force.
+In 2011, he received the Advanced Leadership and the Leadership in Action Awards from the Mayors and Councilmembers Department.

 Jim Hilliard, Council member